St Nicholas of Myra, South Ockendon: Construction

-The Round Tower
+The round tower

 St Nicholas is one of only six Essex Round Tower Churches.
 In 1552 the tower contained four bells but they were destroyed by lightning which struck the church and demolished the tower's thatched spire in 1652/3.
 Richard Mulford, the Sexton donated a bell to replace the four bells, this bell was cast by John and Christopher Hodson of London in 1678.
 The present bell was installed in 1865, donated by Richard Armstrong of Westbourne Park Villas, London and cast by the famous Whitechapel Bell Foundry in London.

-The Porch & North Doorway
+The porch and north doorway

 The 12th-century north doorway was moved out and reset in its present position in the 15th century, surrounded by a 19th-century porch.
 The Norman doorway has three orders and the middle columns have spiral fluting and shaft ring enrichments.
 The capitals are carved with volutes and foliage; the arches are also decorated lavishly with chevrons and billets.